openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compile-time error occurs if:

--  there is no method to select; or
+-  There is no method to select; or
--  there are more than one applicable methods.
+-  There are more than one applicable methods.

 .. index::
    compile-time error